wbandabarragan/quantum-mechanics-msc/programming-material/introduction-python.md

 2. Open Goole Colab

 3. Upload the notebook, and run it.
-If you see a plot of sin(x) vs. x, your local Google Colab works.
+If you see the plots, your local Google Colab works.

 ## Anaconda/Miniconda (Recommended in the long term, see https://anaconda.org/):